 - Focus on Versatile Clothes/Layers – Plan to pack plenty of layers and clothes that can be worn in a few different situations.
 For the kids, a few pairs of shoes work; you won’t need an outfit for every occasion.
 If need be, you can do a load or two of laundry.

 - See If Renting Is an Option – For bulky baby supplies, you might consider renting.
 If you’re traveling domestically, you’ll find companies that rent strollers, car seats, bassinets, and other bulky baby necessities.

 How This Helps: Packing can be a source of stress for any family.
 Just remember: You can’t bring everything.
 And oftentimes, it’s much less stressful to carry the essentials and plenty of layers; everything else you can pick up on your trip.

 Tip #4: Have a Stash of Snacks to Fend Off Meltdowns

-A hungry child is, a lot of times, not the most pleasant child.
+A hungry child is a lot of times, not the most pleasant child.
 Meltdowns happen when kids are hungry (or tired or uncomfortable).
-So, during your flight and on day-trips, make sure you’ve got a a stash of healthy snacks in your essentials backpack.
+So, during your flight and on day-trips, make sure you’ve got a stash of healthy snacks in your essentials backpack.